Alex-Grant-Parra/Telescope-project-Website/WEBSOCKET_SECURITY.md

 # Secure WebSocket Setup for External Clients

+This guide explains how to securely allow ```python import asyncio import websockets import json

+async def connect_to_telescope():
+    # Use secure WSS endpoints through Cloudflare Tunnel
+    uri = "wss://ws.telescopes.dev"

-This guide explains how to securely allow external clients to connect to your telescope WebSocket server.
+    async with websockets.connect(uri) as websocket:clients to connect to your telescope WebSocket server.

 ## Security Features Implemented